zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ## Things to be clarified in an interview

 - Is the array sorted or partially sorted?
-  If so, it means you can use binary search, which is O(lgn).
+  If so, it means you can use binary search, in which time complexity is O(lgn).

 - Can you manipulate the array in place?
   The reference of an array is a pointer.
 So any change will be preserved.

 - Can you sort the array?
   Sometimes sorting the array first may significantly simplify the problem.
-Make sure that the order of array elements do not need to be preserved before attempting a sort.
+Make sure that the order of array elements does not need to be preserved before attempting a sort.

 - Are there duplicates in the array?
 Would it affect the answer?
   Make sure the result is unique or not.